skx/purppura/README.md

 # Alerts

-Alerts are submitted by making a HTTP POST-request to the server, with a JSON-payload of a [number of fields](ALERTS.md).
+Alerts are submitted by making a HTTP POST-request to the server, with a JSON-payload containing a [number of fields](ALERTS.md).

 When a new POST request is received it will be transformed into an alert: